CenterForOpenScience/cas-overlay/README.md

 * Install Java Development Kit 8 (JDK 1.8) either from [Oracle](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or [OpenJDK](https://openjdk.java.net/install/).
 For macOS, it is recommended to use *THE* package manager [Homebrew](https://brew.sh/) with command `brew cask install adoptopenjdk8`.

+### JCE with Unlimited Strength

+* Download and install [Unlimited Strength Jurisdiction Policy Files](https://www.oracle.com/java/technologies/jce-all-downloads.html) for Java Cryptography Extension (JCE).
+[Here](https://www.oracle.com/java/technologies/jce8-downloads.html) is the version for JDK 1.8.
+Unpack the ZIP file and follow the `README.txt` in the folder to back up existing cryptography policy files and install the new stronger ones.

 ### Apache Maven

 * See [here](https://maven.apache.org/install.html) for how to install `maven` and [here](https://maven.apache.org/ide.html) for IDE integrations.